LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 ### Cross-chain Update Receipt

 The main role of the cross-chain update receipt is to inform chains that a cross-chain update transaction has been posted on the partner chain, by whom, the fee that was paid, and the inbox size of the partner chain.
-This is then used on the mainchain to allow for message recovery, see [LIP "Sidechain recovery transactions"][recovery-LIP].
+This is then used on the mainchain to allow for message recovery, see [LIP "Introduce sidechain recovery mechanism"][recovery-LIP].
 This can also be used in the sidechain to compensate the cross-chain update transaction poster, also called the _relayer_.
 The precise choice of the compensation mechanism is left to sidechain developers.
 For example, all cross-chain transaction fees could be split between the block forger and a compensation pool.